discordjs/guide/guide/slash-commands/response-methods.md

 There are multiple ways of responding to a slash command; each of these are covered in the following segments.
 Using an interaction response method confirms to Discord that your bot successfully received the interaction, and has responded to the user.
 Discord enforces this to ensure that all slash commands provide a good user experience (UX).
 Failing to respond will cause Discord to show that the command failed, even if your bot is performing other actions as a result.

-The most common way of sending a response is by using the `ChatInputCommandInteraction#reply()` method, as we've used in the examples so far.
-The method acknowledges the interaction and sends a new message in response.
+The most common way of sending a response is by using the `ChatInputCommandInteraction#reply()` method, as you have done in earlier examples.
+This method acknowledges the interaction and sends a new message in response.

 ```js {6}
 module.exports = {